cbeneke/hcloud-fip-controller/docs/configuration.md

 Namespace the pod is running in.
 Should be invoked via fieldRef to metadata.namespace

 * POD_LABEL_SELECTOR, *default:* hcloud-fipcontroller
+This variable should not be changed, unless the default label in the fip-controller deployment cannot be used for some reason.
 Labels selector to find deployment pods with.
-This should be the same value as used in the deployment.
+This must be the same value as used in the deployment.
-Can be ignored if no label was specified.
+More infos about labels selectors can be found [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)
+When the fip-controller deployment has no labels, no pods will be found and the fip-controller will look for ips in nodes instead.

 * POD_NAME
 Name of the pod.
 Should be invoked via fieldRef to metadata.name